Explore and embrace your options

 It’s no surprise that many people feel scared, confused and overwhelmed after a heart attack.
-A heart attack represents a life-changing event.
+A heart attack is a life-changing event.

-After your treatment for heart attack, you likely received instructions and a lot of information from your doctor.
+After your treatment, you likely received instructions and a lot of information from your health care team.
 With time to reflect, you may be trying to understand what happened.
 You’re sure to want to know what you can do to avoid heart problems in the future.

 5 ways to prevent another heart attack